business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Hold systems and hold music: If you must put a call on hold, having a hold system is much more efficient than setting down the receiver and hoping the caller can’t hear you.
 A hold system with a music function is professional and courteous.

-• Interactive voice response: IVR is the automated menu you may hear when you call a business.
-This is a valuable tool for answering basic questions, especially for businesses that receive a high volume of calls.
+• Interactive voice response (IVR): IVR is the automated menu you may hear when you call a business (sometimes known as an auto attendant).
+This is a valuable tool for answering basic questions, especially for companies that receive a high volume of calls.

 Did You Know?Did you know